The Nest

 It can be a stressful time for many people.

-When you’re talking about the Senior Citizen Homeowners’ Exemption, you’re talking about potentially saving a lot of money.
+When discussing the Senior Citizen Homeowners’ Exemption, you discuss potentially saving money.

-So even though it can be stressful to keep track, it’s essential to use every break.
-Thankfully, to make this easier, New York City makes the SCHE reduction reasonably simple to estimate.
+Even though keeping track can be stressful, it’s essential to use every break.
+Thankfully, New York City makes the SCHE reduction reasonably simple to estimate.

 old man in an apartment